albertz/commandergenius/project/jni/glshim/README.md

 Hack: glGetError() always return GL_NOERROR
  * 0 : Default, glGetError behave as it should
  * 1 : glGetError never fail.

+##### LIBGL_GAMMA
+Pandora Hack: Set a Gamma value (in decimal formal, 1.0 means no gamma boost)
+ * X.Y : Use X.Y as gamma when creating context (typical value can be 1.6 or 2.0)

+##### LIBGL_SRGB
+ODROID Hack: Enable sRGB Surface (so Gamma corrected), if Hardware support it
+ * 0 : Default, don't try to use sRGB surface
+ * 1 : Enable sRGB Surface (but support will be tested first, must have EGL_KHR_gl_colorspace extension)

+##### LIBGL_FASTMATH
+Hack: Activate some Fast Math in processor/coprocessor
+ * 0 : Default, nothing special
+ * 1 : On OpenPandora, activate "RunFast" on Cortex-A8 (mode default NaN, flush-to-zero)
+     : Not implemented on other platforms (will do nothing)